gosiki-os/gosiki-os/README.md

 ## What is this?
 This is the first piece of Gosiki OS L2 Runtime.
-A divine 41-line module to end port hell.
+A 41-line module to end port hell.

 ## Roadmap
 - v0.2 ProcessManager